MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

-To do this, the task subscribes to CATALOG, filters on changes that are relevant for the given controller, sends commands to the controller while preserving the order in which they are observed in the stream of changes, and synthesizes `DowngradeCommandCapability` commands when the catalog timestamp advances.
+To do this, the task subscribes to CATALOG, filters on changes that are relevant for the given controller, sends commands to the controller while preserving the order in which they are observed in the stream of changes, and synthesizes `AdvanceCatalogFrontier` commands when the catalog timestamp advances.
 These commands are the commands that deterministically derive from CATALOG state (see Background section, above).